Mac Finder - Simply Explained with 10 Practical Tips

 The Finder User Interface

-• Toolbar: At the top of the Finder window, you'll find the toolbar with buttons for common actions.
+- At the top of the Finder window, you'll find the Toolbar with buttons for common actions.

-• Path bar: Here you can see which subdirectories you're currently in.
+- The Path bar shows which subdirectories you're currently in.

-• View options: In Finder, you can choose from different views: Icon, List, Column, and Gallery view.
+- Under View options, you can choose from Icon, List, Column, and Gallery view.

 10 Practical Tips for Finder

-1. Quick access: Drag frequently used folders to the sidebar.
+- Drag frequently used folders to the sidebar for quick access.

-3. Keyboard shortcuts: Command + N opens a new window.
+- Command + N opens a new Finder window.

-5. Smart folders: Create smart folders that automatically collect files based on criteria.
+- Create Smart Folders that automatically collect files based on criteria.

-6. Hidden files: With Command + Shift + . (period) you can show hidden files.
+- Command + Shift + . (period) toggles hidden files.

-10. Spotlight search: With Command + Space you open Spotlight search for the entire Mac.
+- Command + Space opens Spotlight search for the entire Mac.

 Folder Shortcuts: Jump Directly to Key Locations